WHAT IS SCHUTZHUND / IGP?

 a desire to work with and for the handler (biddability)

 drive and desire for the work (work ethic)

 some level of natural aggression and protective instinct

 Additionally, they should be relatively easy to motivate, with an interest in food (food drive), interest in playing with and chasing toys and ball (prey drive), and a natural desire to bite their "prey" with a full, strong grip.
-Most importantly, however, the dog should show a courageous and resilient character, with an ability to cope with and think clearly under stress, as Schutzhund/IPO is designed to test the dog’s temperament under different scenarios and pressures.
-If you are interested in IPO, having the right dog is an important beginning step.
+Most importantly, however, the dog should show a courageous and resilient character, with an ability to cope with and think clearly under stress, as Schutzhund/IGP is designed to test the dog’s temperament under different scenarios and pressures.
+If you are interested in IGP, having the right dog is an important beginning step.